delta6626/365-days-of-code/README.md

 - Day 122 ✅: Added basic user sign-in functionality for PartnerPair, created authentication service functions, and polished the sign-up form UI and error handling
 - Day 123 ✅: Fully implemented user sign-in for PartnerPair, integrated Firestore for saving user data, started email verification flow, and created a Zustand store for user state
 - Day 124 ✅: Improved PartnerPair’s UI with design refinements and responsiveness fixes, added a verification form UI, optimized user fetching with Zustand hydration, and set up hooks for user initialization and theming
+- Day 125 ✅: Completed PartnerPair’s email verification form, added service functions for sending verification emails, and polished the flow with state management and dashboard navigation
 ---

 ## 📌 Notes